Pellegrini’s Espresso Bar

 Pellegrini’s Espresso Bar is a Melbourne institution, serving up honest Italian food, coffee and charm since 1954.
 In fact, it claims the first espresso machine to arrive in Melbourne was delivered here – opening the gates to a city-wide obsession.

 In many ways, Pellegrini’s has remained unchanged since the ’50s, with its heritage-listed neon sign, red vinyl stools, mirrored walls and chequerboard floor.
 The white-shirted waiters are at once efficient and charming, and the menu remains concise and consistent in its delivery of old favourites – such as spaghetti bolognaise, cheesy lasagne, and spinach and ricotta ravioli.
 It’s best to decide on your order as soon as you’re seated, as the service is quick here.
 And when asked if you’d like the off-menu watermelon granita and a hunk of bread with your pasta, always say yes.
 Ditto to the apple strudel for dessert.

-Above all, Pellegrini’s operates like Melbourne itself; refusing to reveal all of its oddball charm and endearing idiosyncrasies upon a first visit.
+Pellegrini’s operates a bit like Melbourne itself: refusing to reveal all its oddball charm and endearing idiosyncrasies upon a first visit.
 Many of the items on offer aren’t on the written menu.
-But over time and with ongoing patronage you’ll be inducted into the tradition of a Friday gnocchi dish or summer-time watermelon granita.
-Evidence of the appeal of this Melbourne institution is found in its diverse crowd of regulars, from the suited office workers, to the early evening theatre goers and the scores of students looking for a cheap and hearty meal.
-Grab a seat at the communal kitchen table, order an espresso and take part in the Pellegrini’s tradition.
+But over time and with ongoing patronage you’ll be inducted into the tradition of, say, a Friday gnocchi special.
+Evidence of its wide appeal is found in its diverse crowd of regulars, from suited-up office workers to early evening theatregoers and scores of students seeking a hearty meal.